gammastudios/okta-admin/docs/apps/okta-admin_apps_get.md

-## okta-admin apps list
+## okta-admin apps get

-Enumerates apps added to your organization.
+Fetches an application from your Okta organization by ID.

 ### Synopsis

-Enumerates apps added to your organization.
-A subset of apps can be returned that match a supported filter expression or query.
+Fetches an application from your Okta organization by ID.

 ```
-okta-admin apps list [flags]
+okta-admin apps get <appId> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for list
+  -h, --help   help for get
 ```

 ### SEE ALSO